nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Ignore-Skip-AssumeUnchanged.md

 ## Ignore

 The **Local \| Ignore** command marks selected untracked files as `ignored`, which is useful for preventing files like compiled output, binary, debugging, and runtime log files from being added to the repository.
-Ignored files will no longer appear as 'untracked', reducing visual clutter and the risk of unintentionally adding them.
+Ignored files will no longer be indicated as 'untracked', so this reduces visual clutter and the risk of unintentionally adding these files.
 If the option **Show Ignored Files** is selected, ignored files will still be displayed.

 #### Note:

 > SmartGit only displays ignored files in versioned directories.
-Ignored files or sub-directories within ignored directories are not shown for performance reasons.
+> Ignored files or sub-directories within ignored directories are not shown for performance reasons.

-When a file is maked as ignored in SmartGit, an entry is added to the `.gitignore` file in the same directory.
+When a file is marked as ignored in SmartGit, an entry is added to the `.gitignore` file in the same directory.
 The `.gitignore` file will be added to the repository if it isn't present.
 To use more advanced Git ignore options, you may need to edit the `.gitignore` file(s) by hand, which will allow advanced patterns, such as entire folders, and files matching wild card patterns to be ignored.

 #### Tip

-> To understand why a file is *ignored*, use **Local\|Edit Ignore File**.
+> To view a list of ignored files or to understand why a specific file is *ignored*, use **Local\|Edit Ignore File**.

 ## Assume Unchanged